-The high flung economies of Taiwan, Malaysia, and South Korea make them an ideal target for pet foods.
-The high education levels and modern infrastructure facilities enjoyed by these nations is also accompanied by a strong sense of culture and locality.
-The affluent status and companionship offered by owning a pet is an important driver for the industry.
+The Australian market is mainly driven by the high divorce rate and increasing single population.
+The Japanese market is driven by its large elderly population that prefers the company of a pet.
+This commonality of ‘companionship’, albeit on a different social metric, makes them very good markets for high-quality and premium foods.
+The high education levels and modern infrastructure facilities enjoyed by the economically developed nations like Japan and Korea are accompanied by a strong sense of culture and locality.
+The affluent status and companionship offered by owning a pet is an important driver for the industry in these countries.
 The high internet connectivity enjoyed by these nations is boosting the use on e-commerce sites as an effective distribution channel.
-Due to their strong cultural ties, the taboos and age old practices associated with domestic animals presents both challenges and opportunities here.
-The Islamic taboo over dogs and the dog meat festivals of South Korea are a few examples of this fact.
+Due to the strong cultural ties, taboos and age-old practices associated with domestic animals, the market witnesses both, challenges and opportunities.
+The Islamic taboo regarding dogs and the dog meat festivals of South Korea are a few examples of this fact.

-The region is characterized with a monetarily strong middle class, making the economic pricing segment an important revenue generator.
-Super markets and groceries are the leading outlets for pet food but the trend is expected to shift to specialist stores in the future.
+The region is characterized by a monetarily strong middle-class, making the economic pricing segment an important revenue generator.
+Super markets and groceries are the leading outlets for pet food; however, the trend is expected to shift to specialist stores in the future.